Emmaville Mining Museum

 The historic village of Emmaville in the Glen Innes Highlands is home to the Emmaville Mining Museum, the dream of Mr and Mrs Jack Curnow who ran the Emmaville bakery.

-The local council purchased the old Foley’s Store in Emmaville and volunteers began remodelling the building to house the Curnow collection.
+The local council purchased the old Foley’s Store in Emmaville and volunteers began remodeling the building to house the Curnow collection.

 Today, the Museum that houses the renowned Curnow mineral collection is also home to the Jillet, Gilbey, Ellis, Schumacher, Trethewey, Hermann and Maskey collections.
 In all, there are over 4,000 mineral and gem specimens.